PederHA/inginious-coding-style/docs/docs/installation.md

 pip install inginious-coding-style
 ```

-After the plugin has been installed, we can move on to its configuration.
+After the plugin has been installed, we can move on to configuring it.